New Jack City: Plot

-After Pookie's funeral and no longer needed by Stone, Appleton, and Peretti go undercover as drug dealers.
-After bribing Frankie Needles, Appleton infiltrates the CMB, partly due to Gee Money's increasing ambition and drug use.
+After Pookie's funeral, Appleton and Peretti, no longer needed by Stone, go undercover as drug dealers.
+After bribing Frankie, Appleton infiltrates the CMB, partly due to Gee Money's increasing ambition and drug use.
 Though Nino distrusts them, he agrees to do business.
-After relating an anecdote about his own violent initiation into a gang, Nino warns that he will kill both Appleton and Gee Money if any problems occur.

-Appleton gains Nino's trust when he reveals information about Gee Money's side deal and saves Nino from the gun-toting Old Man who had earlier appealed to police for help against Nino.
+After relating an anecdote about his own violent initiation into a gang in 1974, Nino warns that he will kill both Appleton and Gee Money if any problems occur.
+Appleton gains Nino's trust when he reveals information about Gee Money's side deal and saves him from a gun-toting "Old Man" who had earlier appealed to police for help against Nino.

 While Nino, Appleton, and the CMB attend a wedding, Peretti sneaks into Nino's mansion to collect evidence.

-Don Armeteo sends hitmen to kill Nino, and a massive shootout erupts between the CMB and his hitmen.
-When Nino uses a child as a shield, Appleton attempts to shoot Nino behind his back.
-Keisha is killed as she shoots the hitmen's van as they escape.
-Later, Selina condemns Nino for being a murderer, and Nino throws her out.
-Nino later kills Don Armeteo and his crew in retribution for the wedding shootout.
+Don Armeteo, Frankie's boss, sends mobsters to kill Nino, and a massive shootout erupts.
+When Nino uses a child as a shield, Appleton attempts to shoot Nino in the back; Keisha is killed.
+Later, Nino throws Selina out when she condemns his nature, before killing Don Armeteo and his crew single-handedly.

 Stone, Appleton and Peretti arrange a sting operation to nab Nino.
-Kareem, aware that Appleton and Pookie were connected, exposes Appleton, and a shootout ensues.
+Kareem, aware of Appleton and Pookie's connection, exposes Appleton, and a shootout ensues.
 Peretti saves Appleton by killing the Duh Duh Duh Man, and Nino escapes.
-That night, Nino confronts Gee Money, who accuses Nino of egotism, and Nino regretfully kills him.
+That night, Nino confronts and regretfully kills Gee Money.
 After the gang's collapse, Nino holes up in an apartment and continues his criminal empire solo.
-Appleton and Peretti assault the complex, and Appleton brutally beats Nino, revealing that it was his mother whom Nino killed in his gang initiation.
-Peretti dissuades Appleton from killing Nino, who is taken into custody amid threats of retaliation.
+Appleton, Peretti, and the police assault the complex, where Appleton brutally beats Nino, revealing that it was his mother whom Nino killed in his gang initiation.
+Peretti dissuades Appleton from killing Nino, who is taken into custody.

 At his trial, Nino pleads guilty to a lesser charge, claims to have been forced to help the gang due to threats, and identifies Kareem as the leader.
-When Nino is sentenced to only a year in jail, Appleton is outraged.
-As Nino speaks with reporters outside the courtroom, the Old Man again confronts Nino and fatally shoots him in the chest.
-Appleton and Peretti are both satisfied as Nino falls over the balcony to his death.
-As onlookers look down at Nino's corpse, an epilogue states to the viewers that decisive action must be taken to stop real-life Nino Brown analogues.
+He is sentenced to only a year in jail.
+As Nino speaks with reporters outside the courtroom, the Old Man confronts and fatally shoots him in the chest, causing Nino to fall over a balcony to his death.
+Appleton and Peretti leave satisfied as onlookers look down at Nino's dead body.

+In the closing moments, an epilogue states that the crack epidemic is still ongoing and decisive action must be taken to stop real-life Nino Brown analogs.